• Graduate Program

 Prof. Dr. Ir.
 Peeter Verlegh is Professor of Marketing at Vrije Universiteit Amsterdam, and editor-in chief of the AMA’s Journal of Interactive Marketing.
 He is an expert in branding and consumer behavior, with a focus on social impact.

-Meet the Lecturer
+Meet the Lecturers

 Content

-Participants are expected to read & present assigned papers, and to actively participate in class discussions and exercises.
-We will dissect the ideas, writing and set up of recent papers, and use our learnings to generate and develop new research ideas.
+Participants are expected to read and present assigned papers and actively contribute to discussions and exercises.
+We will closely examine the ideas, writing, and design of recent papers, and use these insights to generate, refine, and develop new research projects.
+By the end of the course, participants will be well positioned to launch or further develop their own research in this area.

 Learning Objectives

-It aims to develop and growth participants’ ability to
+It aims to develop participants’ ability to:

-• Critically analyze and evaluate current research
+• Critically analyze and evaluate current research<

 Topics